-The following table outlines the proposed phasing of the communications and engagement activities to support the project throughout Stage 2B.
+The following table outlines the proposed phasing of the communications and engagement activities to support the project throughout the project.
 The timing of these activities will be coordinated with project milestones and programme information as they are confirmed.
 A similar implementation plan will be used for the subsequent stages of construction and ongoing operations for 12 months post construction completion.

-Table 12 Construction communications implementation plan
+Table 14 Construction communications implementation plan

 Date Activity Tool / Channel Purpose Content Resp.
 Targeted Stakeholders Status September 2022 Establish project webpage Webpage As above FAQs Project program Contact details Ethos Urban/ Mirvac All stakeholders Complete Prior to construction commencement (Oct - Dec 2022) Consultation with specified properties as per SSDA conditions of consent.
 In person meetings To meet and agree on impact mitigation strategies tailored to specific properties.
-Construction program, key project milestones Mirvac Specified properties as per Section 4.4.1 Stakeholders and Neighbours to be Notified Underway November 2022 Commencement notification Letterbox drop To inform residents about the upcoming construction commencement and the hoarding strategy Details around: Construction Traffic Management Plan Hoarding approach Enquiries and complaints protocols Ethos Urban/ Mirvac Residents within notification zone February 2023 Issue first project quarterly community newsletter Letterbox drop To provide neighbouring residents with an update on the project, including works completed to date and upcoming works for the next quarter.
-Overview of what's been completed Overview of upcoming works Publish on webpage Ethos Urban/ Mirvac Community
+Construction program, key project milestones Mirvac Specified properties as per Section 0 Stakeholders and neighbours to be notified Complete November 2022 Letter Letterbox drop Notification to provide notice of 2023 demolition process and invitation for dilapidation report Details around: Construction Traffic Management Plan Hoarding approach Enquiries and complaints protocols Ethos Urban/ Mirvac 50 Murray Street residents Complete December 2022 Pre-Christmas update letter Letterbox drop To inform residents about the upcoming construction commencement and the hoarding strategy Details around: Construction Traffic Management Plan Hoarding approach Enquiries and complaints protocols Ethos Urban/ Mirvac Specified properties as per Section 0 Stakeholders and neighbours to be notified Complete